Well Furlong Art and Theatre logo

 So why did we enjoy it so much?
 A combination of strong believable characters played by very good actors.
 Dermot Crowley played Joyce perfectly as the almost blind, self-deluding genius that he was.
 He doesn't want to know that his beloved daughter walks the streets of Paris each night looking for men.
 Imelda Staunton, is magnificent as Joyce's common law wife Nora Barnacle, trying to keep her family together.

-Until I read about this play I had never heard about a young actress called Romola Garai.
-She has worked in TV and the movies, and is very soon to be seen starring in Havana Nights: Dirty Dancing 2.
+Until I read about this play I had never heard of a young actress called Romola Garai.
+She has worked in TV and the movies, and was very soon to be seen starring in Havana Nights: Dirty Dancing 2.
 Here she plays Lucia, Joyce's (sometimes) demented daughter.
 She is the central character of this play and she holds the attention and the sympathy of the audience throughout.
 A funny, convincing and moving performance.
 A twenty-one year old star is born.

 Happy Days

 On 15th November 2003 Gaynor and I went to a preview of Beckett's Happy Days at the Arts Theatre in London's West End.
-Sir Peter Hall directs the play in the theatre in which he directed the first British production of Beckett's Waiting for Godot nearly four decades ago.
+Sir Peter Hall directed the play in the theatre in which he directed the first British production of Beckett's Waiting for Godot nearly four decades ago.

 I have wept in the theatre only twice in my life.
 The first time was during Claire Bloom's portrayal of Blanche Du Bois in A Streetcar Named Desire in the 70's.
 The second was at the end of this production.